 Urban Transportation Planning and Modeling

 Urban transportation models focus primarily on predicting level of service in networks subject to congestion.
 This objective has many constituent sub-problems, and is part of more expansive urban and regional modeling activities intended to improve decision making for public transit, infrastructure investments, goods movement, facility location, and similar applications.
-Computational and algorithmic improvements have permitted the problem domain to expand rapidly in recent years to encompass extensions related to areas as diverse as dynamic traffic assignment, risks from natural and man-made hazards, pricing, intelligent transportation systems and control, and land use/transport interactions.
+Computational and algorithmic improvements and advanced data analytics have permitted the problem domain to expand rapidly in recent years to encompass extensions related to areas as diverse as dynamic traffic assignment, risks from natural and man-made hazards, pricing, shared mobility, intelligent transportation systems and control, and land use/transport interactions.

 Link: Facility Logistics